cristobaltapia/wofi-pubs/Readme.md

 Currently wofi-pubs has the following features:

 * List references from different libraries
-* Add publication by different methods (DOI, bibfile, Arxiv, ISBN and manual entry)
+* Add references by different methods (DOI, bibfile, Arxiv, ISBN and manual entry)
-* Open the document
+* Open documents
+* Edit references
-* Edit the reference
+* Edit metadata of the PDF-files after importing them
+* Add tags
+* Filter by tags
 * Send reference and document per E-mail
 * Send the document to your Sony DPT-RP1